Insider’s perspective

 One respondent from Washington stated, “Dispensing is a repetitive function in itself.
 What makes it

 difficult is to add in profile review, interaction check, and appropriateness of therapy.”
-Another
+Another from

 California added, “The prescription dictates one’s duties but the taking of multiple medications may